Riegel: Adolescence in an era of sanctioned debauchery

 We went to bars, too, where, if we couldn’t sneak or sweet talk our way in—some bouncers actually did enforce the 18-year-old drinking age—we’d hang out in the parking lot, as if at some massive street party, and wait for older friends to bring us drinks outside.

 Much of the time, though, like Kavanaugh’s crowd, we went to keg parties—and there were lots of them.
 A couple of times that I remember there was an entire beer truck parked outside someone’s house.
 I don’t know whose homes these were, and I wonder, in an era before social media, how we all knew where to find them.

-I do know these was not the kind of parties some Ferris Buehler threw while his parents were at the beach for the weekend.
+I do know these were not the kind of parties some Ferris Buehler threw while his parents were at the beach for the weekend.
 These were bashes that only parental orchestration and financial backing could facilitate.

 As a parent myself, I cannot imagine what these adults were thinking.
 My father, an attorney, never let us serve alcohol at our parties because of the potential liability.
 My mother objected to it on principal: it wasn’t “nice” for girls to drink.
 They wouldn’t even help me make a fake ID, like my friend’s dad, who made hers from the color copier and laminating machine at his office.

 It was fun, by the way, really fun.
 But also really twisted and dangerous.
 The girls, as I recall, at least in my circle, were careful not to drink if they were designated driver.
 But the guys took pride in their skill behind the wheel after tying one on, and we seemed to think that was OK—as if it was somehow safer for a drunk boy to be driving than a drunk girl.